 - Provide the employee with pay for their services

-- Adhere to the law as it relates to the workplace (understood)
+- Adhere to the law as it relates to the workplace.

 - Won't form additional company obligations

-- Aren't a guarantee by your company of the conditions and benefits that are described within them
+- Isn't a guarantee by your company of the conditions and benefits that are described within them

-- Aren't a promise by your company of specific treatment in a specific situation.
+- Isn't a promise by your company of specific treatment in a specific situation.

-These non-Staff Policies may include topics such as training and development or processes for performance improvement plans.
-Because these topics weren't included in the contract, they are known as 'guidelines' and your company has some flexibility to revise them during unfavorable business climates, without deeming the revision a change in terms of employment.
-It also means that the company doesn't have to provide employees with additional 'consideration' to adhere to them when they do change.
+These topics in your employee manual or handbook may include topics such as training and development or processes for performance improvement plans.
+Because these topics weren't included in the employment agreement, they are known as 'guidelines' and your company has some flexibility to revise them during unfavorable business climates, without always deeming the revision a change in terms of employment.

 More about Staff Policies

-- Being explicit in this respect, however, is a best practice for any well-run company.
+- Where legalese is required, being explicit in this respect is a best practice for any well-run company.
 Staff Policies aren’t meant to restrict an employee's personal rights.
 Rather, you’ll notice that most Staff Policies are in place to protect employee rights and ensure they have a comfortable working environment.